 Note: The amount on line 4g is generally treated as being attributable first to net capital gain from property held for investment (line 4e), and then to qualified dividends (line 4b).
-This treatment results in the least tax being figured for Form 1040 or 1040-SR, line 12b (or Form 1041, Schedule G, line 1a).
+This treatment results in the least tax being figured for Form 1040 or 1040-SR, line 16 (or Form 1041, Schedule G, line 1a).
 However, you can treat less of the amount on line 4e as attributable to line 4g and more to line 4b.
 You may want to do this if you are filing Form 1116, Foreign Tax Credit, as your tax after credits may be lower in certain cases.
-To do so, enter on the dotted line next to line 4g (don't enter less than the excess of line 4g over line 4b).
+To do so, enter on the dotted line next to line 4e "Elec." and the part of line 4e that you elect to treat as being attributable to line 4g (don't enter less than the excess of line 4g over line 4b).
 You will use this smaller amount instead of the amount on line 4e when figuring your tax.